 An effective method of fostering a well-functioning team is transparent communication.
 In business, there’s nothing worse than a team that feels out of the loop and disengaged.
 Provide your staff with regular situation reports and clearly define expectations.

 Share the bigger picture.
-Make them aware of how they fit in with the overall goals of your small business and outline your vision with .
+Make them aware of how they fit in with the overall goals of your small business and outline your vision with their input.

 There’s a fine line between a leader and a dictator.
 Mastering small business leadership is about listening, without judgment, to those who are experts in their role – that’s why you hired them.
 When you listen to your employees and customers, you may hear some great ideas and insights that will help you to improve your business.

 Successful small business leadership requires an understanding of your weaknesses.
 Once identified, find the skills gap and surround yourself with talented people who have can fill those gaps.

 But, here stands the question, how do you identify your weaknesses?